Home > Business > Commercial > Best practices and mistakes to avoid in managing customer disputes

 • the use of the collaborative process[2] ;

-• the use of the participatory procedure[3] ;
+• use of the participatory procedure[3] ;

 A common misconception is that recourse to an amicable dispute resolution method is costly.
 However, recourse to a judicial conciliator (conventional or extrajudicial conciliation, before any legal proceedings), a voluntary auxiliary of justice, is possible in particular for neighbourhood problems, consumer disputes, disputes between merchants, disputes relating to rural law or even industrial tribunal cases, and is, contrary to popular belief, free of charge.